Do yourself a favor and visit Seven Magic Mountains, a vibrant desert art installation, on your way to Las Vegas. You won’t regret it.

 How to Get to Seven Magic Mountains

 Although some visitors of Seven Magic Mountains may question the choice of location, no one can deny its easy accessibility.
-The grand installation is nestled in the Nevada desert relatively far from the civilization, yet so close to the bustling highway, a primary route for people traveling between Los Angeles and Las Vegas.
+The grand installation is nestled in the Nevada desert relatively far from civilization, yet so close to the bustling highway, a primary route for people traveling between Los Angeles and Las Vegas.

 - To visit Seven Magic Mountains from Las Vegas, follow I-15 S for about 18 miles until it meets Sloan Road.
 Take exit 25, turn left, and continue on along Las Vegas Boulevard for nearly 8 miles until you reach the installation.

 - To visit Seven Magic Mountains from Los Angeles, drive north on I-15 to Jean, Nevada.
-Take exit 12 and continue on on NV-161 toward Las Vegas Boulevard.
+Take exit 12 and continue on along NV-161 toward Las Vegas Boulevard.
 Take a left turn and follow Las Vegas Boulevard for about 5 miles.

-When to Visit Seven Magic Mountains
+When Can You Visit Seven Magic Mountains

-In addition to it, visit Seven Magic Mountains on a weekday if it’s possible.
+TIP: Visit Seven Magic Mountains on a weekday if it’s possible.
 The place is usually busy on weekends and holidays.

-How Much Time do You Need for a Visit to Seven Magic Mountains?
+How Much Time Do You Need for a Visit to Seven Magic Mountains?

 A visit to Seven Magic Mountains can last from 15 minutes to half a day, depending on crowds, weather conditions, and purpose of your trip.
 If you arrive on a busy day and want to photograph the artwork from all possible angles, plan to spend at least a couple of hours at the installation.

-On the bright side, a visit to Seven Magic Mountains won’t cost you a penny.
+A visit to Seven Magic Mountains won’t cost you a penny.
 There is no admission fee.
 Restrooms and other facilities are also absent.
 During our weekend visit to Seven Magic Mountains, however, a temporary restroom and a snack stand sat near an unpaved walking path to the installation.

 Visit Seven Magic Mountains on a Tour